SpaceWarpDev/SpaceWarp.Template/README.md

 To build the asset bundle needed to display the UI, open the project with Unity, make any desired changes to the UI in the `Assets/UI` folder, and then go to the top menu and click on `Assets->Build AssetBundles`.
-This will build all asset bundles into the `Assets/AssetBundles` folder.
+This will build all asset bundles into the `Assets/AssetBundles` folder, and should automatically copy all bundles to the folder `YourMod/plugin_template/assets/bundles`.

-Next, copy the built bundle (the default name of the file is `yourproject_ui.bundle`) to the folder `YourMod/plugin_template/assets/bundles`.
 Now the C# project can be built as explained above.

 **Note:** You will need to repeat this process everytime you make changes to the UI files in Unity.